How To Leave A Toxic Relationship: Recognizing The Signs

 • Threatening you or someone you love

-Many behaviors and warning signs are associated with abuse, and several types of abuse can occur.
-Abuse doesn't have to be physical, as emotional, mental, psychological, and financial abuse often aren't.
-Although these types of abuse can lead to physical abuse, your experiences are valid if they do not.
+Many unhealthy behaviors and warning signs are associated with abuse.
+Abuse doesn't have to be physical: emotional, mental, psychological, and financial abuse are forms of abuse that may not involve violence.
+Although these types of abuse can lead to physical abuse, your experiences are still valid if they do not.
+A partner does not need to hit you to be considered abusive.

 Signs of a healthy relationship